Should you buy the OnePlus Watch or Galaxy Watch Active 2?

 - Shorter battery life

-The primary reason to consider buying the OnePlus Watch is the affordable price tag.
+The primary reason for buying the OnePlus Watch is the affordable price tag.
 If you're new to wearables, it could be what you're looking for.
-It has GPS, heart-rate monitoring, activity/sleep tracking, and some other useful features.
+It has GPS, heart-rate monitoring, activity/sleep tracking, and other useful features.
 However, it falls short in terms of smartwatch perks.

 Pros